Security Deposits Law

 Security deposit return in Massachusetts is tightly regulated.
 If you mess it up, you may be presented with a security deposit demand letter.
 We profiled a real life security deposit story in December 2017.
 In this story, the landlord tried to deduct what they thought was right, and ended up paying his renters roughly twice the deposit.

-Security Deposit Return allowed only with a Conditions Statement
+Security deposit withholding is allowed only with a Conditions Statement.

 To deduct from a security deposit, you must first have a conditions statement from the beginning of the tenancy.
 If you don't, sorry!
 But you cannot deduct from the security deposit no matter how badly your apartment has been trashed.
 Give the whole deposit back.